FujiNetWIFI/fujinet-firmware/README.md

 * fujinet-nhandler: Atari 8bit "N:" device handler
 * fujinet-config-tools: Additional Atari 8bit programs to directly control FujiNet
 * fujinet-hardware: Schematics and design files for FujiNet hardware

-### Please see the [GitHub wiki](https://github.com/FujiNetWIFI/fujinet-platformio/wiki) for documenation and additional details.

 How to contact us outside of GitHub: